awsdocs/amazon-ecs-developer-guide/doc_source/create-blue-green.md

    }
    ```

-1. Use the [create\-target\-group](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-target-group.html) command to create a second Application Load Balancer target group, which will be used when creating your AWS CodeDeploy deployment group\.
+1. Use the [create\-target\-group](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-target-group.html) command to create a second Application Load Balancer target group, which will be used when creating your CodeDeploy deployment group\.

    ```
    aws elbv2 create-target-group --name bluegreentarget2 --protocol HTTP --port 80 \